Available Veteran Benefits

 Disabled veterans and/or survivors of deceased veterans whose death was service connected may be exempt from local taxes or receive a reduction credit.
 See the Sherborn tax department for details.

 If you are at least 10% disabled as a result of military service you can receive a monthly compensation check, the amount of which depends on degree of disability (and which is updated for cost of living).
 If you are permanently or totally disabled, are over 65 years of age, and have limited income you may be qualified for a monthly pension.
-Click here for information.
+See more information about compensation and disability pensions.

 Burial benefits available for veterans buried in a private cemetery, such as Pine Hill Cemetery, include a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
 Some veterans may also be eligible for a Burial Allowances.
 Veterans are also entitled to a grave-site in any of our 124 national cemeteries with available space this includes opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
 Cremated remains are buried or interred in national cemeteries in the same manner and with the same honors as casketed remains.
 The current active Massachusetts national cemetery is on the Cape in Bourne.

 When a veteran is buried in a national cemetery, burial benefits are also available for spouses and dependents.
-This includes inscription of the spouse or dependents name and date of birth and death on the veteran’s headstone, at no cost to the family.
-Click here for information.
+This includes inscription of the spouse or dependents name and date of birth and death on the veteran's headstone, at no cost to the family.
+Find more information about burial and memorial benefits.